 With the cage removed, you can pull out the filter.
 If yours is clogged, you will probably see food particles or other visible debris blocking the fine mesh.

 Luckily, a clogged dishwasher filter is easy to clean.
-Run it under the kitchen faucet until the garbage is rinsed away.
-You can also scrub the filter with a soft brush, like an old toothbrush, perhaps—but don’t use a wire brush or scouring pad.
+Run it under the kitchen faucet to rinse off any food particles and debris.
+You can also gently scrub the filter with warm water and a soft brush, like an old toothbrush, perhaps—but don’t use a wire brush or scouring pad.
 You can damage the filter if you’re not careful.
 To keep your entire dishwasher clean and performing its best, add a dishwasher cleaning tablet like this option from affresh®.

-Replace your sparkling clean filter and remember to put the cover back on.
+Replace your clean filter and remember to put the cover back on.